 Arriving just as it opened, I had the spacious rooftop of Casa Oaxaca ("Oaxaca house") to myself.

-The restaurant, which ranked #38 on the inaugural list of Latin America's Best Restaurants in 2013, faces the southeast facade of Templo de Santo Domingo de Guzmán, a grand Catholic church in the heart of Oaxaca City's historic district.
+The restaurant, which ranked #38 on the inaugural list of Latin America's Best Restaurants in 2013, faces the southeast facade of Templo de Santo Domingo de Guzman, a grand Catholic church in the heart of the historic city center.

 Dessert was a generous portion of velvety Oaxacan chocolate mousse with hibiscus and agave worm salt garnished with a blackberry.

-The entire meal was incredible, setting a high bar for all that would follow.
+The entire meal at this great place was incredible, setting a high bar for all that would follow.

 Besides moles and other meat-based dishes, Casa Oaxaca's menu also offers seafood and vegetarian options.